Is LIVDELZI right

 Talking to your healthcare team about LIVDELZI

-Before your appointment, write down what you want to talk about,
+Before your next visit, write down what you want to talk about, such as:

-- Any concerns you’re having with your current treatment, including any symptoms or side effects you’ve been experiencing
+- Concerns you’re having with your current treatment, including continued symptoms or side effects

-- Reasons why you want to talk about adjusting your treatment plan
+- Reasons why you want to talk about changing your treatment plan

 - Questions you have about your current treatment or LIVDELZI